LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### Versioning of Parameter Files

 All parameter files must specify a version to enable mapping and reverse compatibility.
-This versioning is used to call code that modifies a different version of the code to run properly.
-In cases this is simple mapping of parameters, in other cases, this involves calculations.
-Refer to `input_mapper_v1.py` for a template file and discussion document on input parameter mapping.
-Reverse compatibility mapping only exists for v2 forwards.
+This versioning is used to allow code to verify that a compatible version of the parameters is being used.
+If the parameter version is incompatible, the software will output an error message with further instructions on where to find guidance on input parameter mapping to the latest version.
+Refer to `input_mapper_v1.py` for a template file and discussion document on input parameter mapping from V1.0 to V2.0.
+Reverse compatibility mapping only exists for minor parameter versions within the same major LDAR-Sim version (For example LDAR_Sim version 3.0 is not compatible with version 2.x.x parameters).

 ### Notes for Developers